-The Swiss watch maker Montblanc has introduced yet another member of the growing TimeWalker family.
-Delivered in nicely styled stainless steel with black ceramic elements decorating its body and comfortable-looking bracelet, the timekeeper makes a good impression although its sticker price may scare a lot of potential customers away to more traditional models with better advertised brand names printed on their dials.
+In 2008, Montblanc has introduced yet another TimeWalker.
+Delivered in nicely styled stainless steel with black ceramic elements decorating its body and comfortable-looking bracelet, the chronograph makes a good impression although its sticker price may scare a lot of potential customers away to more traditional models with better-advertised brand names printed on their dials.

-The Swiss brand Montblanc, too, succumbed to the fad, but it at least seems to exercise a more conservative approach trying to feel its way into the market with watches that quite nicely mix classic and modern design languages.
-Of course, only time will tell how successful this particular model will be, but so far the future looks quite promising.
+The Swiss brand Montblanc, too, succumbed to the fad, but it at least exercises a more conservative approach trying to feel its way into the market with watches that nicely mix classic and modern design languages.
+Of course, only time will tell how successful this particular model will be, but so far the future looks promising.

-Well, this watch is a very good example of Montblanc’s approach to design.
-As you can see on the pictures, they didn’t invent anything new here.
-Their designers basically took the concept of a two-tone watch where gold elements of different colors replace the usual steel on the bezel, crown and, if any, link elements on the bracelet and replaced them with the same elements crafted from glossy black ceramic.
+This collection is a great example of Montblanc’s approach to design.
+As you can see from the pictures, they didn’t invent anything new here.
+Their designers basically took the concept of a two-tone watch where gold elements of different colors replace the usual steel on the bezel, crown, and, if any, link elements on the bracelet and replaced them with the same elements crafted from glossy black ceramic.

-Although the idea will not stun you with its novelty, as a result we have a watch that looks very bold in real life and can be worn not only with a business suit, but also with something more democratic like a pair of jeans.
-I think you can even wear it while going to a black tie event, although in that case you should probably try not to mix it with accessories crafted from yellow or rose gold.
+Although the idea will not stun you with its novelty, as a result, we have a watch that looks bold in real life and can be worn not only with a business suit but also with something more democratic like a pair of jeans.
+I think you can even wear it while going to a black-tie event, although in that case, you should probably try not to mix it with accessories crafted from yellow or rose gold.

-Since it is still prohibitively expensive for brands like Montblanc to produce their own fully-ceramic watches, the Swiss watchmaking brand, which is mostly known for its writing instruments, has presented the watch in a “hybrid” body that, as I have already mentioned, really looks good with all elements producing a sort of synergetic effect making a rather plain-looking device seem very dressy and energetic.
+Since it is still prohibitively expensive for brands like Montblanc to produce their own fully-ceramic watches, the Swiss brand, which is mostly known for its writing instruments, has presented the chronograph in a “hybrid” body that, as I have already mentioned, looks good with all elements producing a sort of synergetic effect making a rather plain-looking device seem dressy and energetic.

-The theme of high-tech mixt is further supported with the comfortably-looking bracelet that combines stainless steel and ceramic elements.
+The theme of the high-tech mixt is further supported by the comfortable-looking bracelet that combines stainless steel and ceramic elements.

-However, you must understand that together with relatively long lugs, the watch measures around whole 50 millimeters long and may not look good on you if you happen to have a narrower wrist.
+However, you must understand that together with relatively long lugs, the case measures around whole 50 millimeters long and may not look good on you if you happen to have a narrower wrist.

 While most chronographs tend to give their owners a hard time when it comes to serving their secondary function -measuring lapses of time- this particular gadget with its simplistic and highly legible interface looks surprisingly adequate for the job.